maese005/oncoPredict/README.md

   * **GLDS** This directory contains examples of GLDS code application for pre-clinical drug-gene association prediction.
       + **glds_GDSC.Rmd** Example of GLDS application to GDSC data.

+## vignetteData <h2>
+  * This directory contains the data referenced in the examples provided in the vignette directory.